SpazzTL/SpazzTL.github.io/docs/korean.md

 * Don't worried if you struggle alot, struggle is normal in this step, attempt to find something a little easier to engage with and keep going!
 * Look at the resources guide and mess with your setup to find a setup you enjoy using.
 Almost all the resources will work on Android as well as Desktop.

+* Starting with Manhwa might be easier than jumping into webnovels like I did...
+Mangatan will make this much, much easier.
+I heavily recommend it!

 ## Resources:
 Take a look at the [:octicons-arrow-right-24:Korean Resources](koreanresources.md) page for more resources.
 I have personally hand made a few, such as: